JosueLara0/JosueLara0/README.md

 ### 🔭 About Me:

-- 💻 I’m currently working on Nuclea Solutions as a Front-End Developer
+- 💻 I’m currently working on Corebiz as a Fullstack Developer
-- 📖 I’m currently learning Next.JS and Typescript
+- 📖 I’m currently learning VTEX
 - 💬 Ask me about React and JavaScript
 - 📫 How to reach me: [josue.lara77778@gmail.com](mailto:josue.lara77778@gmail.com?Subject=Contact%20from%20Github)